Posted by Phil WisemanJul 17, 2015 9:30:00 AM

 The Scope of Accreditation tells you what specialties (Disciplines) have been validated by an independent accreditation body and what is the best measurement they can provide.
 These 2 pieces of information are critical when selecting a calibration provider.

 Every measurement has a +/- in the result.
 Imagine a pressure gage that has increments of 5 psi.
 The reading falls between the increments.
 What is the measurement?
 You are reading between the lines, Do you make your best guess?
 Have 10 people make the same measurement.
 How will you report the resulting measurement?
 This +/- is referred to as the measurement uncertainty and exists with every measurement.
 An ISO 17025 accredited laboratory will have a stated measurement uncertainty for each discipline on its scope of accreditation.

 This measurement uncertainty allows the end-user to evaluate a calibration laboratory's best measurement capability.
 This really does make a difference.
 If you need a device calibrated that can measure 1 psi does it make sense to have it calibrated by a laboratory that has its best measurement capability of +/- 5 psi?

 Review the Scope of Accreditation and best measurement capability before issuing a purchase order.

 Think about how you use the item that is going to be calibrated.
 Here is the information you need to provide your calibration provider:

-- Specific calibration points to checked or number of measurements across a range.
+Specific calibration points to checked or the number of measurements across a range.